cesarvr/blog/content/post/prometheus.md

 ```

 Here is the whole process:

 ![sidecar-deployment](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/prometheus/sidecar-deployment.gif)

 ## Container Patterns

-This article went longer than I though, but I think now you should now enough to put this knowledge into practise, here are some suggestion where using multiples container can be interesting:
+This article went longer than I though, but I think now you should now enough to put this knowledge into practice, here are some suggestion where using multiples container can be interesting:

 - You can divide applications in two containers one container handles the business logic, other container handles the network security.
 - You can encapsulate the networking recovering capabilities (circuit breaker, etc) inside a container you know like Istio.

-For more ideas here is a nice [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf) that was the inspiration behind this post.
+For more ideas here is a nice [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf) we more containers patterns.
+In the next post we are going to write our Ambassador container to read the telemetry.
+Cheers!.